nyddogghr/sidekiq_heroku_autoscaler/README.md

 I wanted to get something much simpler only to have a linear scaling based on the number of jobs that are to be processed.

+What was also missing to me was a scaler that would take into account all Sidekiq queues at once.